On this page

 - the effectiveness of the corrective actions has been evaluated

-6.2.4 Failure of PRMP series or PVMP process out of control
+6.2.4 Failure of series (PRMP) or process out of control (PVMP and PMMP)

-Process is deemed out of control when the PRMP results do not meet the end cycle performance standards or when the results do not meet PVMP criteria.
+Process is deemed out of control when the PRMP results do not meet the end cycle performance standards or when the results do not meet PMMP or PVMP criteria.

 The failure itself is not a non-compliance to SFCR.
 The compliance determination is based on the response of the licence holder towards the failure.
 Assessment will focus on the timeliness, appropriateness, and effectiveness of the corrective actions and preventative measures implemented by the licence holder to address the failure and prevent its recurrence.